-The rate of return compensates the investor for the time value of money and risk that they face in providing the assets that deliver the services that are subject to the regulatory regime.
+The rate of return represents the cost the firm faces in providing the assets that produce the regulated services.
 A regulated entity will inevitably be exposed to various risks when providing services.
-Determining whether a regulated entity's proposed rate of return is reasonable, first requires us to consider the overarching commercial and regulatory risks the entity faces, including specific market characteristics.
-This requires an assessment of the way in which risks are addressed, if at all, within the overall regulatory framework.
-This framework can have an impact on the risk profile of an entity - as regulatory arrangements can mitigate, allocate and/or otherwise compensate for risks.
+Determining whether a regulated entity's proposed rate of return is reasonable, first requires us to consider the overarching commercial and regulatory risks the entity faces, including considering the specific market characteristics.
+This requires an assessment of the way in which risks are addressed, or whether they are not addressed, within the overall regulatory framework.
+This framework can have an impact on the risk profile of an entity-as regulatory arrangements can mitigate, allocate and/or otherwise compensate for risks.